 SOCs are critical to modern security programs because they deliver the infrastructure and means to proactively monitor and detect threats on an around-the-clock basis.

-If an organization receives some level of security support from their IT service provider but is unsure of where they stand, they should ask to have a risk assessment conducted.
+If an organization receives some level of security support from their IT service provider but is unsure of where they stand, they should ask to have a cyber risk assessment conducted.
 This will allow them to see in detail what their vulnerabilities are and whether they have the appropriate solutions and expertise in place in order to combat them.

 If their current managed service provider is not in a position to implement a strategy that covers all the necessary areas of security—of particular note is compliance for modern companies—then businesses should consider hiring a dedicated MSSP with a security operations center to meet their needs.